csc7/PP1_CI_TGC/README.md

 - A website that is accessible from any device and screen size.
 - A website that only opens new windows for external websites.
 - Company's slogan in the welcome page.
-- To show an icon, the name of the company, and the name of the page in the title of brower windows/tabs.
+- To show an icon, the name of the company, and the name of the page in the title of browser windows/tabs.
 <br><br>
 ## [Back to Index](#index)
 <br>